Posted by Dominique JacksonMar 26, 202612 min

 Focus on aligning with Sales and CS on objectives and target accounts

-Next, one of the hardest parts of building an ABE strategy: audience selection.
+Then comes one of the hardest parts of building an ABE strategy: audience selection.
+To build your list of target accounts:

 • Work with sales and CS to identify key markers of successful customers in your current book of business.